rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/migrating-images.md

 1. Switch to the storage driver containing the images you want to delete.

-2. Remove all containers (required before removing images they use):
+2. Stop and remove all containers (required before removing images they use):
    ```
+   docker stop $(docker ps --quiet)
    docker container prune
    ```